Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

 You also need to ensure the enclosure is not too dry, with humidity levels ranging from 20 to 40% measured by a hygrometer or humidity meter.

-Their diet is also an important component of a healthy shed.
+Their diet is also an essential component of a healthy shed.

 Make sure they have enough calcium from their meals.

-A lack of calcium can lead to severe issues, including stuck shed, so be sure to give them an adequate source of this mineral.
+A lack of calcium can lead to severe issues, including stuck shed, so be sure to give them a good source of this mineral.

-You also need to give them some decorations in their habitat setup.
+It would help if you also gave them some decorations in their habitat setup.

 These are important for more than just aesthetics and hiding places.